 - Consider wearing a support garment such as a pregnancy girdle, recovery shorts or belly bands/bra.
 These can help to support the weight of the baby at the front whilst the back panels support the spine and improve posture.
 Currently there is no research to prove that belly bands are effective but some women still find them helpful.

-- Avoid wearing high heeled shoes.
-These affect correct a walking gait, and tilt the pelvis further forward than its optimal position.
+- Avoid wearing high-heeled shoes.
+These can affect the gait and tilt the pelvis further forward than its optimal position.
 Shoes with a low heel and good arch support are ideal.